Long live Irish shopping: inside Irish boutiques

 Defined as an extreme self-involvement that makes a person disregard the feelings of others, there are two distinct types of narcissism; the more common grandiose narcissism and the more subtle covert narcissism.

-Grandiose narcissism refers to charismatic, extroverted people with an exaggerated sense of self-importance that are preoccupied with themselves and lack empathy for others.
+Grandiose narcissism refers to charismatic, extroverted people with an exaggerated sense of self-importance who are preoccupied with themselves and lack empathy for others.
 Commonly preoccupied with fantasies of wealth and power, a grandiose narcissist surrounds themselves with people who serve a purpose, casting them aside once they’ve served their purpose.

 On the other hand, a covert narcissist is much harder to spot.
 Similarly obsessed with superiority, people who display covert behaviours will likely lack the charisma and confidence typically associated with narcissism.
 They’re passive-aggressive, suffer internally with insecurities and have a victim mentality, comparing, criticising and competing with those around them.